 Mid-week flights on Tuesdays, Wednesdays, and Thursdays, along with flights on Saturdays, are the cheapest.
-Other days of the week coincide with weekends when a lot of people are traveling and therefore have the highest prices.
+Other days of the week coincide with weekends when many people travel and therefore have the highest prices.

 Once again, a good travel search engine like Kayak can be your solution to find the best fares.
 It makes a big difference to see all of your options in one search.